Qbox commands

 constraint set constraint_name value [velocity]

 Modify the value of a constraint and, optionally, its velocity.
-This command only applies to the distance, angle and torsion constraints.
+This command only applies to the plane, distance, angle and torsion constraints.

 Note